asleap/currency-calc-tests/README.md

 Requirements: maven and Chrome browser.

 Manual:
-- Clone project and cd to the project derictory.
+- Clone project and cd to the project directory.
 - Run `mvn clean test` to start testing.
 An instance of Chrome browser will be launched.
-- Run `mvn site` to generate Allure report
+- Run `mvn site` to generate Allure report.
 - Run `mvn jetty:run` to start Jetty and go to http://localhost:8080 to check the report.